 An automated payout system that rewards human participants in QSP tokens for finding errors in smart contracts.
 The purpose of this system is to bridge the gap while moving towards the goal of full automation.

-Our reports offer a comprehensive and actionable look into the health of a Smart Contract.
+Our reports offer a comprehensive look into the health of a Smart Contract.
 Audits that pass our standards can then be given a public facing Security Certificate.
 View a Security Certificate

 Security audits are mission critical.
-We’ve secured over 900 google citations.
+We’ve secured over $500M+ through audits.
 Quantstamp offers industry leading auditing services.